john-science/john-science.github.io/_posts/2023-04-11-python-venvs.md

 (my_venv) λ
 ```

 And now, we should see our command prompt has changed and it says "`(my_venv)`".
-This will signify that inside this command prompt, from here on out, when we run Python commands, they will use our "virtual enviroment.
+This will signify that inside this command prompt, from here on out, when we run Python commands, they will use our "virtual enviroment".
 For example:

 ```bash
 (my_venv) λ python whats_a_path.py